lukasdemani/track-it/README.md

 # About this Project

-I`ve written this project to get more experince developing with React.
+I`ve written this project to get more experience developing with React.
 I'll be glad you provide me some feedback.

 # Technologies